-Working as a professional writer is all about the balance between doing what you love and making enough money to enjoy a real life.
-This little blog is all about applying the 80/20 rule to your writing time so you can make money AND still work on your pet writing projects.
+Working as a freelance writer is all about finding the balance between doing what you love and making enough money to enjoy a full life.
+This short blog is all about applying the 80/20 rule to your writing time so you can make money AND still have time to work on your pet writing projects.
 After all, those poems and shorts stories are probably the reason you became a freelance writer in the first place.

 CAVEAT: the 80/20 rule only works if you make a plan and stick to it.